Speech Technology Magazine Submission Guidelines

 Speech Technology magazine, its website (speechtechmag.com), and its email newsletter (STM eWeekly) are the leading sources for news, research, products, and services relevant to the speech technology vendor and user community.

-Less than 20 percent of the material that appears in Speech Technology magazine is freelance-written, and we typically only work with experienced journalists familiar with our market or expert contributors.
+At Speech Technology magazine, we typically only work with experienced journalists, freelancers, and contributors familiar with our market.
 Speech Technology magazine does not generally pay for articles by outside contributors.
 As a general rule, we do not accept vendor-submitted articles for publication in the magazine (please see the "Industry Voices" section below for information about web submission opportunities for vendors).

 Who reads our magazine?